mizchi-sandbox/next-graphql-playground-201903/README.md

 $ now deploy
 ```

-## Edit your app
+## Setup your app

 `static` files are dummy for PWA.
-Replace them to production.
+Replace them for production.

 ## LICENSE